lacyyy/DZSimulator/README.md

 ## <ins>Requirements</ins>

-Steam and CSGO must be installed on your machine so that DZSimulator is able to load CSGO maps.
+Steam and CS:GO must be installed on your machine so that DZSimulator is able to load CS:GO maps.

-DZSimulator can be used by just itself to explore maps, but it can also act as a CSGO overlay!
+DZSimulator can be used by just itself to explore maps, but it can also act as a CS:GO overlay!

-If DZSimulator is used as a CSGO overlay (works only in local server), make sure that:
+If DZSimulator is used as a CS:GO overlay (works only in local server), make sure that:
-- CSGO is in "Fullscreen Windowed mode"
+- CS:GO is in "Fullscreen Windowed" mode
-- CSGO was started with the launch option `-netconport 34755`
+- CS:GO was started with the launch option `-netconport 34755`
-- CSGO loaded a map locally (e.g. with console commands `game_mode 0;game_type 6;map dz_blacksite`) and DZSimulator has the same map loaded
+- CS:GO loaded a map locally (e.g. with console commands `game_mode 0;game_type 6;map dz_blacksite`) and DZSimulator has the same map loaded
-- In DZSimulator's "Visualizations" menu, "Glidability for player in local CS:GO session" is enabled and you pressed "CONNECT" once CSGO was started
+- In DZSimulator's "Visualizations" menu, "Glidability for player in local CS:GO session" is enabled and you pressed "CONNECT" once CS:GO was started
 - In DZSimulator's "Video Settings" menu, overlay mode is enabled

 To get started with practicing Bump Mines, I recommend watching [this](https://youtu.be/IPWxlnEsLkQ) and [this](https://youtu.be/YblZkx7mXFM) video!